 Option Description -add Adds a new device implementation.
-If: implName is not specified, creates a unique implementation name by incrementing the name of the active implementation. you want to add a new implementation copied from implementation model. -name Changes the name of the active implementation. -remove Removes the specified implementation. -active Reports the active implementation.
+If: • implName is not specified, creates a unique implementation name by incrementing the name of the active implementation. • you want to add a new implementation copied from implementation model . -name Changes the name of the active implementation. -remove Removes the specified implementation. -active Reports the active implementation.
 If you specify an implementation name, changes the specified name to the active implementation. -list Lists all the implementations used in this project. -type Specifies the type of implementation to add.
-For example, the: -type fpga option creates an FPGA implementation. type identify ention creates an Identify implementation. -type identify option creates an Identify implementation. -result_file Displays the implementation results file. -dir Displays the implementation directory.
+For example, the:-type fpga option creates an FPGA implementation.-type identify option creates an Identify implementation. -result_file Displays the implementation results file. -dir Displays the implementation directory.